-15. (1) The Board must, in consultation with the Minister, appoint a Chief Executive Officer and a Chief Financial Officer to ensure that the Council meets its objectives.
+15. (1) The Board must appoint a Chief Executive Officer and a Chief Financial Officer to ensure that the Council meets its objectives.

 (2) The Board must invite applications for the positions of Chief Executive Officer and Chief Financial Officer by publishing advertisements in the media.